skabe89/project/README.md

 This website application is meant to...
 Catalogue a user's skincare products,
--Create a space where you can create and view another user's;
+- Create a space where you can create and view another user's;
-  -Routine
+  - Routine
-  -Short bio,
+  - Short bio,
-  -Favorited products
+  - Favorited products
-  -Messages
+  - Messages